crystal-lang/crystal-book/docs/syntax_and_semantics/platform_support.md

     * :material-checkbox-blank-circle-outline: means automated tests or builds are not available
     * :material-checkbox-marked-circle: means automated tests or builds are available
     * :material-checkbox-blank-circle: means automated test are available, but the implementation is incomplete

+!!! info "Material combined"
+    * :material-selection-ellipse: means automated tests or builds are not available
+    * :material-checkbox-marked-circle: means automated tests or builds are available
+    * :material-circle-slice-5: means automated test are available, but the implementation is incomplete

+    This allows intermediary steps: :material-circle-slice-1: :material-circle-slice-6:

 !!! info "Octicons circle check 16"
     * :octicons-circle-slash-16: means automated tests or builds are not available